 Leo Howell is Chief Information Security Officer (CISO) at Georgia Tech.

 Maria Hunter is Executive Director of Digital Business for OIT.

 Melanie Megenity is the Office of Information Technology's Director of Resource Management.
 In this capacity, she manages the finance, human resources and facilities functions within OIT.
 Melanie has been with Resource Management for several years - overseeing central maintenance accounts as well as a myriad of other duties and special projects centered around supporting OIT's financial and business transactions.
 She has been with Georgia Tech for more than 20 years.

 Dwayne Palmer is the Executive Director of Governance and IT Strategic Initiatives for the Office of Information Technology.
 Dwayne is responsible for facilitating alignment between the IT Organization and IT Governance.
 In addition, he leads the business arm of IT, which includes Strategic Advisory Services, Portfolio & Project Management, Business Process Management and Business Relationship Management.
 Dwayne tracks and analyzes metrics of the organization's effectiveness as well as provides governance and decision support for projects.
 He has over 20 years of IT experience with 10 years focused on strategy and project management.

-Malynda Dorsey is the Director of IT Marketing & Communications within the Office of Information Technology.
+Malynda Dorsey Smith is the Senior Director of IT Organizational Change Management & Readiness within the Office of Information Technology.
 Malynda manages messaging strategy for the central IT organization and serves as a liaison with internal and external communications partners as well as other departments/units at Georgia Tech.
 Malynda holds a Bachelor of Fine Arts in Communications with an emphasis in Public Relations, a Master of Public Administration with a concentration in Public Policy & Management, and a Master of Business Administration with a concentration in Information Systems.
 Her 15-year career also includes experience in journalism, marketing, and media relations.